Colt .45 (TV series): Season 2: 1959

-Season 3: 1959–60
+Season 3: 1959–1960

 Reception and cancellation

 Upon its debut in October 1957, Colt .45 was a respectable ratings draw for ABC.
 It helped ABC win its timeslot against NBC and CBS.

 By season two, however, behind the scenes problems caused a dip in viewership.
-After series star Wayde Preston left the series due his dissatisfaction with working conditions, producers were forced to repeat episodes to fill out the second season.
+After series star Wayde Preston left the series due to his dissatisfaction with working conditions, producers were forced to repeat episodes to fill out the second season.
 There were also problems with the show's sponsorship which changed repeatedly.
 According to author Alvin H. Marill, the choice to cast Donald May in the lead role after Preston's departure was not explained in the storyline.
 Wayde Preston eventually returned to the series but by then, ratings had dropped off and ABC canceled the series in 1960.
 The final episode aired on 27 September 1960.

 Production notes

 Theme song

 The Colt .45 opening theme music was composed by Hal Hopper with lyrics by Douglas Heyes.